 Offer a Guarantee

-Focus on Making Return Customers
+Focus on Making Return eCommerce Customers

 In the initial stages of your startup, most of your marketing will be oriented towards obtaining new customers.
 However, in order to make your company profitable as quickly as possible, you need to focus on return customers.